Addiction Isn’t “The” Problem

 It shouldn’t surprise us that addiction has become one of the top health concerns in the North America:

-- Most people who struggle with addiction or substance abuse never enter a treatment program of any kind.
+Most people who struggle with addiction or substance misuse never enter a treatment program of any kind.

-- Of those who seek some form of treatment, the vast majority will continue to struggle with substance abuse.
+Of those who seek some form of treatment, the vast majority will continue to struggle with their substance use.

 This information just confirms what we already know: millions of North Americans live with the painful experience of addiction – and few get the help they need to recover.

 But if addiction isn’t “the” problem, what is?

 Any effective treatment program for a problem or issue begins with a clear understanding of the nature of the problem.
 Why do substance misuse and addiction problems develop in the first place?
 Why do attempts to stop often fail?
 What will ultimately help our clients recover?